Liouvillian recursion method for the electronic Green's function: Method

 \subsection{On the relation between continued fractions and orthonormal polynomials}

-One quickly notice that Lanczos' algorithm and the orthonormal polynomial method rely on basically identical equations.
-In fact, Lanczos' procedure amounts to generating a special purpose polynomial basis such that $\mu_k = (B|B)\delta_{k,0}$.
-Indeed, the operators generated by Lanczos procedures are mutually orthonormal with respect to our chosen scalar product and $\mu_k = (B|f_k) \equiv (f_0|f_k)$.
+One quickly notices that the Lanczos algorithm and the orthonormal polynomial method rely on basically identical equations.
+In fact, Lanczos' procedure amounts to generating a special-purpose polynomial basis such that $\mu_k = (\mathbf{B}|\mathbf{B})\delta_{k,0}$.
+Indeed, the operators generated by the Lanczos procedures are mutually orthonormal with respect to our chosen scalar product and $\mu_k = (\mathbf{B}|\mathbf{f}_k) \propto (\mathbf{f}_0|\mathbf{f}_k) = \delta_{0k}$, therefore only the $0$th moment can differ from 0.
 The polynomials $L_k(\omega)$ produced by Lanczos' algorithm are defined by